davidtstafford/sql-cubed/blog/2019-05-31-Golang-and-databases-Part1/index.md

 [{1 Patch Lab}]
 ```

-The return is the one row the we inserted at the start being read out at the end.
+The data returned `[{1 Patch Lab}]` is the one row the we inserted at the start being read out at the end.

 ##### Entire code